-Karen is a highly experienced family law solicitor who is accredited by the Law Society of Scotland as a specialist in family law and also as a family law mediator.
+Karen is a highly experienced family law solicitor and a Law Society of Scotland accredited specialist in family law and also as a family law mediator.
 She is trained in Collaborative Practice.
-Karen holds dual qualification in Scots and English law.

 Having specialised exclusively in family law since the outset of her career, Karen has many years of experience of assisting clients to achieve the right outcome for their particular circumstances.
 Karen is aware just how challenging issues arising from relationship break-downs can be and that the legal process can be very daunting.
 Karen has an open and down to earth approach to her practice and clients comment not only on her knowledge of the law but also the care taken to genuinely understand their individual situations.

 She is an experienced litigator, with many years litigating in both the sheriff courts and in the Court of Session.
 Whilst recognising that in some cases litigation will be appropriate, Karen is more often than not able to assist clients find a positive way forward without the need for court proceedings.

 Karen’s extensive experience covers the spectrum of family law case types.
 She has particular experience in complex financial provision matters both in divorce (often including a cross-border element) and cohabitation cases.
 Karen regularly negotiates and assists clients in entering into separation agreements following on from the break-down of a relationship.
 In addition, Karen is regularly instructed to assist clients who wish to put in place pre-nuptial and pre-cohabitation agreements.